Jet Stream 500

 • Optional Test Bed supports CO2 project cars

-• Industrial 1 HP, 110 volt ball bearing AC motor for long life
+• Industrial 1 HP, 120 volt ball bearing AC motor for long life

 • 10.5" - 3 blade high speed nylon propeller

-• Microprocessor controlled for constant wind speed
+• Microcontroller controlled fan with pitot tube feedback for constant wind speed

 • Wind speed measured and controlled via pitot tube (0.1 MPH resolution)